 So, my parting words on El Fenix: best Mexican food in Dallas, hands-down.
 As for the best ever, Casa Rio in San Antonio still occupies a special place in my heart as numero uno.
 This place was a close second.
-4.5 out of 5 stars, and it ended up being my highest rated restaurant in the entire city on this trip.
+4 out of 5 stars.

 This post was originally published here.
 El Fenix is located at 1601 McKinney Avenue in Dallas, Texas.